Is it Whiskey or Whisky? The Age-Old Spelling Debate.

 3. Add Glen Breton Whisky and mix well.

-4. Garnish with a cinnamon stick or a clove if desired.
+4. Garnish with a cinnamon stick or a clove for added flavour.

-5. Sip slowly and enjoy the soothing warmth.
+5. Sip slowly and let the soothing warmth take over.

-While whisky can provide temporary relief, there are some important factors to keep in mind:
+While whisky can provide temporary relief, there are important things to keep in mind:

 • Drink in Moderation: Excessive alcohol can dehydrate you, which may worsen throat irritation.
-Stick to small amounts (one drink at most) when using whisky for sore throat relief.
+Stick to small amounts (one drink) to avoid any negative side effects.

-• Not for Everyone: Avoid alcohol if you are taking certain medications, have a condition that worsens with alcohol, or are pregnant.
+• Not for Everyone: If you are taking certain medications, have conditions that are aggravated by alcohol, or are pregnant, you should avoid using alcohol as a remedy.

-• Not a Substitute for Medical Treatment: If your sore throat is severe, persistent, or accompanied by other concerning symptoms like a high fever, difficulty breathing, or swollen glands, consult a doctor.
+• Consult a Doctor: If your sore throat is severe, persistent, or accompanied by other symptoms like a high fever or swollen glands, it’s best to consult with a healthcare professional.

 How to host a Canadian Whisky Tasting Party with Glen Breton